apiaryio/apiaryio.github.com/_posts/2015-06-09-Decoupling-the-Mind-of-the-API-Designer.md

 The modern, coupled approach to design, though popular, is quite cumbersome and restrictive as shown.
 If you are of the non-technical type, it can also be a barrier to entry in the API design space.
 Forcing API designers to think primarily in URLs and HTTP methods should be a sign that something is amiss.

 Instead of thinking about URLs and HTTP methods first, we should think about semantics apart from implementation.
-What are the actions that will be taken in your API?
-How will you name and describe these actions?
-Who are the users of the API and why will they want to interact with your API?
+What are the actions that will be taken in our API?
+How will we name and describe these actions?
+Who are the users of the API and why will they want to interact with the API?
 The goal is to move all of this shared understanding away from the source code into API description documents, profiles, and media types.
 This is what allow us to decouple from implementation.

 To put this differently, we need to think less like machines and make machines think more like humans.
 We need approaches that allow us to think freely about a problem space and make the technology take the shape of thought, rather than making thought take the shape of technology.